PerMedCoE/permedcoe_doc/src/03_existing/01_available_building_blocks/available_building_blocks.rst

 --------

 This is the refactored CellNopt in C++ with the ACO solver with OpenMP/MPI support.
-A description of what CellNopt is and how to use it is available on the [Saez Laboratory website](https://saezlab.github.io/CellNOptR/).
+A description of what CellNopt is and how to use it is available on the `Saez Laboratory website <https://saezlab.github.io/CellNOptR/>`__.

 `Building block GitHub repository <https://github.com/PerMedCoE/BuildingBlocks/tree/main/CellNOpt>`__